dennislamcv1/DAT275x/README.md

     CustomerID (integer): The unique identifier for the customer.
     BikeBuyer (integer): A Boolean flag indicating whether a customer has previously purchased a bike (1) or not (0).

+# Challenge 1: Data Exploration

+To complete this challenge:

+Download the Adventure Works data files - see previous unit.

+Clean the data by replacing any missing values and removing duplicate rows.
+In this dataset, each customer is identified by a unique customer ID.
+The most recent version of a duplicated record should be retained.

+Explore the data by calculating summary and descriptive statistics for the features in the dataset, calculating correlations between features, and creating data visualizations to determine apparent relationships in the data.

+Based on your analysis of the customer data after removing all duplicate customer records, answer the questions below.

+Enter the following summary statistics you calculated for the AveMonthSpend column.